Chris McKinstry: Death

-Chris McKinstry was found dead in his apartment on January 23, 2006, with a plastic bag over his head, connected by a hose from the stove gas line.
+Chris McKinstry was found dead in his apartment on January 23, 2006, with a plastic bag over his head, connected to the stove gas line with a hose.
 He was found to have posted a suicide note online.
 McKinstry wrote, "I am tired of feeling the same feelings and experiencing the same experiences.
 It is time to move on and see what is next if anything...This Louis Vuitton, Prada, Montblanc commercial universe is not for me.
 If only I was loved as much a Montblanc pen..."'

 There was some public note of the similarity between the suicide of Chris McKinstry and that of Push Singh, another AI researcher, a little over a month later.
 Both of their AI projects, McKinstry's Mindpixel project and Singh's MIT-backed Open Mind Common Sense, had similar trajectories over the last six years.
-His death was determined to have been suicide.

 In media

-McKinstry is the subject of a 2010 documentary called The Man Behind the Curtain which recounts his innovative work and his struggle with mental health issues.
+McKinstry is the subject of a 2010 documentary called The Man Behind the Curtain directed by Michael Beach Nichols and Joshua Woltermann which recounts his innovative work and his struggle with mental health issues.